Andy-zd/Andy-zd.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I’m currently a second-year M.S. student at Fudan University.
+I’m currently a second-year M.S. student in Fudan University.
 My recent work lies in computer vision, including 3D reconstruction and simulation.
 My interests include 3D vision and gernerative models.

-Previously, I got my bachelor degree at School of Mathematical Sciences, Fudan University in June 2021.
+Previously, I got my bachelor degree in School of Mathematical Sciences, Fudan University in June 2021.

 (Still working on this page.)